puppetlabs/puppet-docs/source/pe/3.3/deploy_nonroot-agent.markdown

 When you or another user are set up as a non-root user, you will have a reduced set of configuration management tasks that you can perform.
 As a non-root user, you will be able to configure puppet settings (i.e., edit `~/.puppet/puppet.conf`), configure Facter external facts, run `puppet agent --test`, and run puppet via non-privileged cron jobs (or a similar scheduling service).
 You can classify your nodes by writing or editing manifests in the directories where you have write privileges.

 > **Note**: Non-root users are not able to use PE’s orchestration capabilities to manage nodes.
-Therefore, non-root agents need to be added to the `no mcollective` group.

 ### Installation & Configuration